 - 1. Report to Child Care Licensing: - a.
 Directly to your facility's inspector - b.
-Submit an online report at https://nvhealth.qualtrics.com/jfe/form/SV_3dE6TEY6cQtV9Cl - 2.
+Submit an online report at this link. - 2.
 Appropriate authorities: - a.
 All Child Care Facilities in Northern and Southern Nevada: - i.
 The Office of Public Health Investigation and Epidemiology (OPHIE): outbreak@health.nv.gov - 1.
 Any instances of a child care attendee or staff having tested positive for COVID-19 must bereported to DHHS-DPBH immediately.
 In addition, any increase or clusters of childcare attendees or staff reporting symptoms consistent with COVID-19 in the absence of being tested, should also be reported to DHHS-DPBH immediately. - b.
-Child Care Facilities in Northern Nevada: - i.
-Facilities located in the quad counties (Carson, Lyon, Douglas and Storey) must also report to Carson City Health Department at: (775) 887-2190. - ii.
-Facilities located in Washoe County must also report to Washoe County Health Department at: (775) 328-2400. - c.
-Child Care Facilities in Southern Nevada: - i.
-Facilities located in Clark County must also report to Southern Nevada Health District at: (702) 759-1300, option #2 (available 24 hours).
+Child care facilities in Northern Nevada: - i.
+Facilities located in the quad counties (Carson, Lyon, Douglas and Storey) must also report to Carson City Health and Human Services at: (775) 887-2190. - ii.
+Facilities located in Washoe County must also report to Washoe County Health District at: (775) 328-2447. - c.
+Child care facilities in Southern Nevada: - i.
+Facilities located in Clark County must also report to Southern Nevada Health District at: (702) 759-1300, option #2 (available 24 hours) or email schoolcovid@snhd.org.